JuliaLang/julia/doc/src/manual/modules.md

 ## Submodules and relative paths

 Modules can contain *submodules*, nesting the same syntax `module ... end`.
 They can be used to introduce separate namespaces, which can be helpful for organizing complex codebases.
-Note that each `module` introduces its own [scope](@ref scope-of-variables), so submodules do not automatically “inherit” symbols from their parent.
+Note that each `module` introduces its own [scope](@ref scope-of-variables), so submodules do not automatically “inherit” names from their parent.

 It is recommended that submodules refer to other modules within the enclosing parent module (including the latter) using *relative module qualifiers* in `using` and `import` statements.
 A relative module qualifier starts with a period (`.`), which corresponds to the current module, and each successive `.` leads to the parent of the current module.
-This should be followed by modules if necessary, and a terminating symbol, separated by further `.`s.
+This should be followed by modules if necessary, and eventually the actual name to access, all separated by `.`s.

 Consider the following example, where the submodule `SubA` defines a function, which is then extended in its “sibling” module: